Office of Digital Government Service Catalogue

 Phishing simulation and Assessment

 The last line of defence for an agency against an intrusion is the end user.
 It is important to train the user to detect and respond appropriately to various threats that they may face.
-DGov provides agencies with access to training and awareness content and testing methodologies to ensure continual improvement of the staff’s awareness.
+This service provides agencies with access to training and awareness content and testing methodologies to ensure continual improvement of the staff’s awareness.

-Time to commission service: Typically, available 4-6 weeks from request
+Time to commission service: 4-6 hours over 3-4 weeks.

 Methodology